crossdb-org/docs/docs/faq.md

 * Functioning as a MySQL Server (future plan)
 * And more

-Thus, it is not just an embedded DB.
+Thus, it is not merely a pure embedded database.

 ## Why is CrossDB so fast?